xris1658/musec-legacy/doc/HackTheProject.md

   - If not, you can find one at [aleksey-nikolaev/natvis-collection](https://github.com/aleksey-nikolaev/natvis-collection) or somewhere else.

 The user interface of this project is written in QML and heavily depends on part of the C++ codes (in `entities` and `models`).
 If someone made a mistake editing the QML files, it can be extremely hard to find the root cause (even with git blame).
 Some implementation classes of QML are not visualized, so I wrote a NatVis file by myself, which is `qt5-qml.natvis` in the root directory of the project.

+## Write everything in C/C++ codes with only ASCII characters while you can
+When I say "everything", I mean comments, text that shows in the log, GUI and so on.

+All of the files use UTF-8 encoding without BOM.
+For some reason, MSVC toolchain will treat them as files using ANSI encoding.
+So warning C4819 and numerous compilation errors will be emitted potentially if you try compiling the project with code that contains non-ASCII characters.

+Writing everything with only ASCII characters basically means writing everything in English.
+To spread your project more effectively, you'll hope to make your thoughts in the code and comments understandable by developers all around the globe, instead of only developers who can understand whatever language you use in the code.
+Machine translation might help, but these translations can produce results that don't mean right, or sometimes completely opposite.